lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_03/Exercise_03.md

 1. Click on Connect, status should turn to connected as shown in picture

 Optional:
-1. Another way to onboard the device is via the MQTT message automatically via Paho client Client ID is the Device alternative ID
+1. Another way to onboard the device is via the MQTT message automatically via MQTT simulator client Client ID is the Device alternative ID
 	The payload { "capabilityAlternateId": "1", "sensorAlternateId": "198311070105","measure s": [["55"]] } will create a sensor alternative ID with “198311070105” with default sensor type 0 and capability alternative ID 1. he second message publication is to send the measurement only